Airline disputes family’s account of woman left at O’Hare

 Relatives have said they didn’t know Warsaw was stranded until she failed to arrive in Detroit.
 American says the porter assigned to stay with her made a six-minute telephone call to Warsaw’s son less than an hour after the flight was canceled.

-Warsaw’s son, Claude Coltea, says American can “condense the timeline all they want,” but the call wasn’t made until nearly three hours after Warsaw first boarded the plane and that the porter left Warsaw alone.
+Warsaw’s son, Claude Coltea, says American can “condense the timeline all they want,” but that there’s no disputing the porter left Warsaw alone.

 Most Read Nation & World Stories